IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 1. gitBranch
 2. gitCommit
 3. gitRepo
-4. result - the result of the build stage, the value should be either "SUCCESS" or "FAILED"
+4. result - the result of the build stage, the value should be either "SUCCESS" or "FAIL"

 Here is a usage example
 ```